geku/docker-client/README.md

 ## Usage

-**WARNING:** only works with *Docker master* and not the released version 0.3.3.
-Upcoming Docker version 0.4.0 should contain the Docker remote API.
+**Ready to be used with Docker version [0.4.0](http://get.docker.io/builds/Linux/x86_64/docker-latest.tgz).**

-So far only the containers resource is supported.
-The images resource and endpoints in category Mics according to the Docker [Remote API documentation](http://docs.docker.io/en/latest/api/docker_remote_api.html) are not yet implemented.
+So far only the [containers](http://docs.docker.io/en/latest/api/docker_remote_api.html#containers) resource is supported.
+The images resource and endpoints in category misc according to the Docker [Remote API documentation](http://docs.docker.io/en/latest/api/docker_remote_api.html) are not yet implemented (wip: see [pull request](https://github.com/geku/docker-client/pull/1))

 ````ruby